chri3i/Tinvaak2/README.md

 ## In-Game MCM Options

 Most of the **Required MCM** setups have been automated and set for you.
-There is only one which is not automated, due to the option being present to change your preferred keys.

 Tweak the following to your liking:

 - SkyUI
 - Lucien (If you set a nickname that's supported he can call you by that name)
 - RASS
-- Storm Lightning
+- Storm Lightning (I recommend the ultra-realistic preset)
 - Lock Overhaul (**Do not enable the spell unlock**)

 For Widescreen users:
 - Extended UI: Aspect Ratio

 ### Skyrim Unbound
 Configure this MCM last.
-Select your loadout, dragons, and dragonborn status.
+Select your loadout, dragons, and dragonborn status. **Note**: If you want to be dragonborn, you have to set your dragonborn status to be dragonborn and not random.
+There are some pre-made presets that you can use if you are struggling to think of what to play.
 When you're ready to create your character, select `Let's go!`

 ## Creating your Character